VictorUmunna/DSN-AI-HACKATHON/README.md

 # DSN-AI-HACKATHON
 This is a private hackathon open to Data Science Nigeria AI+ members to qualify for the 2021 AI Bootcamp.

+It is a clation machine learning project